Inba-11/Ecommerce-withDOM/README.md

-# Ecommerce-withDOM
+# e-commerce
-i have created a E-commerce website in my third week of my internship by implementing DOM on existing html,css
+i have created  a static ecommerce web page in  my second week of  Internship